 The first page is for the questions and the second page is for the answers.
-The warm up for each day goes into a box and I zoom into that box with the document camera so that they can’t see the other days.
-They have 5 minutes to answer the questions on their own sheet of printer paper.
-Then, I flip to the answers and they grade their own.
+The warm-up for each day goes into a box .
+I zoom into that box with the document camera so that they can’t see the other days.
+They have roughly minutes to answer the questions on their own sheet of paper, which is just a sheet of paper that they fold into 4’s.

 When the 5 minutes are up, I simply flip to the next page to reveal the answers.
 The students self-grade their own.
 The following week, we repeat the process on the backside.
 At the end of 2 weeks, they total up their points and pass it in.
 I simply enter their score.